Good evening, all ‘ye seekers of daylight, sun and other lofty pursuits.

 It was then that I realized that I was on the wrong side of the divided highway.
 I needed to go south towards downtown.
 Hmm, what to do?…

 I hadn’t come all the way down here to go back towards Wrigleyville (the scenic neighborhood around the ballpark) and just take the train back to my hotel.
-I mean I planned this, right?
+I mean I had planned

 Either it was the heat of the day (the temperature at first pitch was well north of 90 degrees), or the notion that you should do things that you say you’re ‘gonna do or, more likely, that it’s very easy to reach record levels of stupidity without having to try very hard.

 (Anyone for door #3?)